BES POST Fellowship 2023

 - Organised briefing events on their topic of interest.

-Fellowships will start in September/October 2022 or January 2023, subject to final agreement between the applicant, POST, and the applicant’s supervisor and University.
-Fellowships are also conditional to security clearance.
-We are currently building our capacity to ensure that all work can be carried out remotely.
+The fellowship will start in November 2023 or January 2024, subject to final agreement between the applicant, POST, and the successful applicant’s supervisor and university.
+The fellowship is also conditional to security clearance.

 We are seeking applications from current doctoral students who are BES members studying for a PhD in a UK university, in their second, third, or fourth year of your full-time PhD or part-time equivalent, at the time of the application.

 The successful applicant will receive a £6,000 award to cover their living costs while undertaking the three-month fellowship.
 Computing, email, and other facilities necessary for the project will be supplied by POST. £5,000 will be paid on at the start of the fellowship, and the remaining £1,000 on completion